declanomalley/Interview-HLGame/README.md

 * add unit test for retrieving high score
 * display highscore on board
 * capture name and fill hiddenfield
+* display when game complete based on state

 ## The Game